shariq1989/cookbook/content/recipe/french_onion_soup.md

 2. Seal the Instant Pot lid and cook on manual high pressure for 20 minutes with a quick release.
 3. Continue cooking the onions with the lid off until the liquid inside reduces and the onions become brown and sticky, about 5 minutes.
 Be sure to stir constantly to prevent burning.
 4. Add the sherry and bring the mixture to a simmer, scraping up any brown bits left behind.
 Cook until the alcohol smell is mostly gone.
-5. Next, add the water, Better Than Bouillion, thyme sprigs, and bay leaf.
+5. Next, add the water, Better Than Bouillon, thyme sprigs, and bay leaf.
 Bring to a simmer for 10 minutes.
 6. Stir in the fish sauce and season with salt and pepper.
 Discard thyme sprigs and bay leaf before serving.

 To Serve: